hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Alltoallw.3.rst

    	    MPI_Recv(recvbuf + rdispls[i], recvcounts[i],
    	        recvtypes[i], i, ..., comm);

-Process j sends the k-th block of its local *sendbuf* to process k, which places the data in the j-th block of its local *recvbuf*.
+Process j sends the k-th block of its local *sendbuf to process* k, which places the data in the j-th block of its local *recvbuf.*

 When a pair of processes exchanges data, each may pass different element count and datatype arguments so long as the sender specifies the same